 Answer: The USDA/FAS Office of Agricultural Affairs, U.S. Embassy Canada can provide assistance in locating a broker/distributor.
-Services available to help exporters locate appropriate brokers/distributors include USDA endorsed pavilions at various Canadian trade shows and a matchmaker program entitled, CANADA CONNECT, (see FAS Report CA5060 on the FAS Web Site: www.fas.usda.gov) for details on this program that provides market information and meetings with potential, pre-screened, buyers.
+Services available to help exporters locate appropriate brokers/distributors include USDA endorsed pavilions at various Canadian trade shows and referrals to the appropriate State Regional Trade Group.

-4. Question: I know that Canada has a tariff rate quota for certain dairy and poultry products?
+4. Question: I know that Canada has a tariff rate quota for certain dairy and poultry products.
 How do I know if my particular dairy or poultry product is going to be affected by Canadian tariff rate quotas?

-Answer: For a determination as to whether or not the product you intend to export into Canada is within the scope of Canada's tariff rate quota (TRQ), contact Ms. Elizabeth Udell, Canada Border Services Agency (CBSA), Trade Policy and Interpretation Directorate at (613) 954-7013, fax (613) 954-9646.
+Answer: For a determination as to whether or not the product you intend to export into Canada is within the scope of Canada's tariff rate quota (TRQ), contact Ms. Elizabeth Udell, Canada Border Services Agency (CBSA), Food Unit, Trade Policy and Interpretation Directorate at (613) 954-7013, fax (613) 954-9646.